-Review: Slow Shutter Cam App to Take long exposures [Upd 12/16]
+Review: Slow Shutter Cam App for taking long exposures [Upd 12/16]

 One of the things I missed when I switched from a DSLR to iPhone photography was the ability to capture long exposures.
 The iPhone camera app simply won't let me do it.
 I tried a few camera apps and sticked with Slow Shutter Cam that helped me to get around this limitation.